VCA-EPFL/dataflow-rewriter/DataflowRewriter/Examples/Noc/NOTES.md

 - First Fix TorusAbsoluteCorrect

-- `Data` should maybe be a parameter of the `Noc` structure instead of a field
+- Maybe `netsz` should also be a parameter of the `Noc` structure instead of a field?

+- Is there a better way to have FlitHeader be LawfulEq?
+Do we need it to be?
+  Maybe not?

 - The `Route` function is currently necessarily deterministic